codefellows-seattle-javascript-401d16/lab-07-cowsay-http-server/README.md

   * write a question and observation on canvas

 # Build Tool Instructions
-* add a package.json
+* add a package.json-DONE
-* add a eslintrc
+* add a eslintrc-DONE
-* add a gitignore
+* add a gitignore-DONE
-* add a readme with project description
+* add a readme with project description-ADDED FILE, need to fill out README
 * include any npm scripts for starting server, linting, etc

 # Directions